Golden lion tamarin: Conservation

-1994 (through 1997): Forty-three wild tamarins are rescued from small, at-risk forest fragments and translocated to the site of the future União Biological Reserve.
-Additional details appear in a separate section below.
+1994 (through 1997): Forty-three wild tamarins were rescued from small, at-risk forest fragments and translocated to the site of the future União Biological Reserve.

-1997: Reforestation efforts are begun by the Associação Mico-Leão-Dourado, with a focus on creating forested corridors to connect separated forest fragments, and thus connect separated subpopulations of golden lion tamarins.
-By 2022, the Association had planted a total of 4.4 km2 with native forest trees, in Poço das Antas Biological Reserve and on 15 private farms with tamarins.
+1997: Reforestation efforts were begun by the Associação Mico-Leão-Dourado, with a focus on creating forested corridors to connect separated forest fragments, thus connecting separated subpopulations of golden lion tamarins.
+By 2022, the association had planted a total of 4.4 km2 with native forest trees in Poço das Antas Biological Reserve and on 15 private farms with tamarins.

-1998: A second federal protected area for golden lion tamarins, the União Biological Reserve, is created.
+1998: A second federally protected area for golden lion tamarins, the União Biological Reserve, was created.
 This area had been the release site for tamarins translocated from smaller forest fragments in 1994-1997.

-2003: Golden lion tamarin conservation status improves from Critically Endangered to Endangered in the IUCN Red List of Threatened Species.
+2003: Golden lion tamarin conservation status improved from critically endangered to endangered in the IUCN Red List of threatened species.

-2007-2024: The Associação Mico-Leão-Dourado acquires several privately held properties.
+2007-2024: The Associação Mico-Leão-Dourado acquired several privately held properties.
 Each provides opportunities for reforestation to establish critical forest connections between separated golden lion tamarin subpopulations.

-2016: The Associação Mico-Leão-Dourado adopts an overall 2025 goal of 2,000 wild golden lion tamarins living in 25,000 ha (61,766 acres; 250 km^{2}, 97 miles^{2}) of connected and protected habitat, which computer modeling suggests would achieve 100% probability of species survival for the next 100 years, with retention of 98% of (then current) genetic diversity during that period.
+2016: The Associação Mico-Leão-Dourado adopted an overall 2025 goal of 2,000 wild golden lion tamarins living in 25,000 ha (61,766 acres; 250 km^{2}, 97 miles^{2}) of connected and protected habitat, which computer modeling suggested would achieve 100% probability of species survival for the next 100 years, with retention of 98% of (then current) genetic diversity during that period.